kevinclancy/monotonicity-coeffects/README.txt

 If e₁ has type |τ| and e₂ has semilattice type σ, this expression has type [σ].
-If e₁ evaluates to an empty ivar, the expression evaluates to [⊥σ], a monotonically partial result whose value is the bottom element of semilattice σ.
+If e₁ evaluates to an empty ivar, the expression evaluates to [⊥σ], a monotonically exception-prone result whose value is the bottom element of semilattice σ.
 If e₁ evaluates to a singleton { p }, then the expression evaluates to [ [p/x]e₂ ].
 Otherwise, it evaluates to ⊤σ; i.e. the "undefined" value.